-The objective of a ship inspection and certification is to verify the structural strength and integrity of essential parts of the ship’s hull and its appendages, and/or the reliability and function of the propulsion and steering systems, power generation and those other features and auxiliary systems that have been built into the ship.
-Certification involves several kinds of analysis and complicated calculations with high error cost leading to reduced safety.
-Certification rules depend on a class society and are updated regularly following IACS directives and local society research initiatives.
-This means a lot of manual updates in the certification workflows on a regular basis.
+The objective of a ship inspection is to verify the structural strength and integrity of essential parts of the ship’s hull and its appendages, and/or the reliability and function of the propulsion and steering systems, power generation and those other features and auxiliary systems that have been built into the ship.
+It involves several kinds of analysis and complicated calculations with high error cost leading to reduced safety.

-Time needed for data collection is reduced drastically thanks to utilizing Open Cascade solutions for ship inspection and certification.
-Modelling and analysis become easier, with the overall ship classification and certification services being optimized and accelerated.
+Time needed for data collection is reduced drastically thanks to utilizing Open Cascade solutions for ship inspection.
+Modelling and analysis become easier, with the overall ship inspection and classification services being optimized and accelerated.

 Open Cascade’s website uses necessary cookies to make this website work efficiently.